Fast Facts about Wooster

-Bethel, Brookfield, Danbury, Darien, Fairfield, New Canaan, New Fairfield, New Milford, Newtown, Norwalk, Redding, Ridgefield, Sandy Hook, Southbury, Southport, Stamford, West Redding, Weston, Westport, and Wilton.
+Bethel, Brookfield, Danbury, Darien, Fairfield, Middlebury, New Canaan, New Fairfield, New Milford, New Preston, Newtown, Norwalk, Redding, Ridgefield, Roxbury, Sandy Hook, Sherman, Southbury, West Redding, Weston, Westport, and Wilton.

 NY towns represented:

-Beacon, Bedford, Bedford Corners, Brewster, Carmel, Chappaqua, Cortlandt Manor, Holmes, Katonah, Mahopac, Mount Kisco, New York, North Salem, Patterson, Pawling, Pleasant Valley, Pound Ridge, Purdys, Somers, South Salem, and Yorktown Heights.
+Beacon, Bedford, Bedford Hills, Brewster, Carmel, Chappaqua, Cortlandt Manor, Fishkill, Goldens Bridge, Holmes, Hopewell, Katonah, Mahopac, Mount Kisco, North Salem, Patterson, Pawling, Poughquag, Pound Ridge, Purdys, Somers, South Salem, Stormville, Waccabuc, Wappingers Falls, and Yorktown Heights.

-In Lower School (K through Grade 5), the individual class size ranges from 8-16, with an average of 11 students per class.
+In Lower School (Grade 3 through Grade 5), the individual class size ranges from 11-14, with an average of 12 students per class.

-In Middle and Upper School, a faculty member typically teaches 4-5 sections per day, and the class size ranges from 4-18 students, with an average of 12 students per class.
+In Middle and Upper School, a faculty member typically teaches 4-5 sections per day, with an average of 14 students per class.